josephstreeter/homeassistant/guidlines.md

 ## Layers
 ### Layer 1
-The first layer consists of the device entities themselves
+The first layer consists of the device entities themselves.
+Lights, sensors, devices, etc.

+Examples:
+- Door/Window contact sensor
+- Motion sensor
+- Temperature sensor
+- Smart thermostat
+- Rest API
+- Device states/attributes

 ### Layer 2
-The second layer consolidates entity states using Template Sensors or Groups.
+The second layer consolidates entity states using Template Sensors and Groups.
+Groups create a single representation of multiple entities of the same time to display a single status.
+Template sensors can be used to compare the values of multiple entities and present a value.

+Examples Groups:
+- Determin the status of any or all of the windows in the house
+- Determin if anyone is home based tracked devices like mobile devices

+Example Template Sensors:
+- Compare the inside temperature with the outisde temperature to determine if the temperature outside is higher or lower than inside.
+- Determin if the inside humidity is below 55% as the upper end of a comfortable range.
+- Select data from a RestAPI sensor
 Additional Template Sensors are used to enable or disable functionality through conditions in automations Examples
 - Manually disable automations
 - Trigger automations based on entity state(s)

 ### Layer 3
 The third layer consists of AUtomations.
-Automations will use Template Sensors or Groups as tiggers and conditions
+Automations will use Template Sensors or Groups as tiggers and conditions.

+Example

 ## Layer 4
 THe fourth layer consists of Areas, Scripts, and Scenes that are executed by Automations.